lionkeng/openai-apps-sdk-examples/docs/widgets-manifest.md

 - `widgets[].invoking`: Status text to display while the tool is running.
 - `widgets[].invoked`: Status text after completion.
 - `widgets[].responseText`: Plain text response returned to the client.
-- `widgets[].html`: Self-contained HTML markup (inline CSS and JS) that hydrates the widget.
+- `widgets[].html`: Fully qualified URL to the widget HTML bundle.
+Local builds default to `http://localhost:4444/<file>.html`; production manifests should reference the CDN location.
 - `widgets[].assets`: Optional relative paths (or absolute URLs) pointing to the generated asset files.
-Local builds use paths under `assets/`.
+Local builds store paths relative to the `assets/` directory (e.g., `pizzaz-2d2b.html`).
 Production manifests should replace these with CDN URLs.

 ## Build Guarantees